adam-maj/deep-learning/README.md

 The first major narrative shift in deep learning occured after the release of [AlexNet](/01-deep-neural-networks/03-alex-net/01-alex-net.pdf) in 2012.

-Prior to this paper, deep learning was thought to be a naive approach to machine learning by many academics, as it consistently lost to feature engineering based ML approaches in image classification and other challenges.
+Prior to this paper, deep learning was considered inferior to traditional ML, as it consistently lost to manual feature engineering approaches in image classification and other challenges.

 The success of AlexNet brought down the top-5 error rate on the ImageNet challenge from 25.8% to 16.4%, blowing the previous state-of-the-art out of the water.

-This led to the further developments of critical works like [GoogLeNet](https://arxiv.org/abs/1409.4842) and [ResNet](/02-optimization-and-regularization/03-residuals/02-residuals.ipynb), but more importantly, it shifted attention back into deep learning and created new interest in the field of study.
+This directly enabled further innovations like [GoogLeNet](https://arxiv.org/abs/1409.4842) and [ResNet](/02-optimization-and-regularization/03-residuals/02-residuals.ipynb), but more importantly, it shifted attention back on deep learning and created new interest in the field.

-The narrative shift that occured as a result of this work was from one of skepticism of deep learning to belief that it was a viable, and even superior approach to machine learning.
+The narrative shift that occured as a result of this work was from one of skepticism about the utility of deep learning to belief that it was a viable, and even superior approach to traditional machine learning.

-This narrative shift was essential to get us to the point that we're at today, and it seems that Ilya Sutskever (who also co-authored AlexNet) and others had the insight of how scaling laws would playout long before it reached consensus, as [discussed in this interview with Geoffrey Hinton](https://www.youtube.com/watch?v=n4IQOBka8bc).
+This narrative shift was essential to get us to the point that we're at today, and it seems that Ilya Sutskever (who co-authored AlexNet) realized how scaling laws would playout long before it reached consensus, as [discussed in this interview with Geoffrey Hinton](https://www.youtube.com/watch?v=n4IQOBka8bc).

 <br />